Simplicity S65 Cordless Multi-Use Review

 Ergonomics

-The Simplicity S65 utilizes the traditional stick vacuum configuration with the motor and dustbin on top plus interchangeable tools for its versatility.
+The Simplicity S65 features a traditional stick vacuum configuration, with the motor and dustbin positioned on top, and interchangeable tools for added versatility.

 Since it uses a smaller motor and battery, it’s reasonably lightweight, weighing a little over six pounds (6 lbs and 1.4 ounces, to be exact).

-Plus, its handle position is most optimal for stick vacuum use.
+Additionally, its handle position is most optimal for use with a stick vacuum.

-Another S65 pro is its responsive steering.
+Another advantage of the S65 is its responsive steering.
 I did side-by-side tests against other popular brands, and it had a sharper turning radius.

 Here’s an overhead shot versus the Shark Vertex.